Contributors: (ordered alphabetically) Arthit Suriyawongkul(ADAPT Centre, Trinity College Dublin),

 go to full definition

-ai:KnowledgeRepresentation: Encoding knowledge in a formal language
+ai:KnowledgeRepresentation: Encoding knowledge in a formal language or in a form that can be used for computer-based problem solving

 go to full definition